Micro Inverters and AC Solar Panels

 Having a Micro Inverter pre-installed to produce an AC solar panel at the factory can save time and costs for both the end consumer and in the manufacturing process.

-If a central inverter fails the entire solar system will break down and stop producing power, if one Micro Inverter fails it will only effect the output of the solar panel it is connected to with the reaming panels continuing to operate.
+If a central inverter fails, the entire solar system will break down and stop producing power, if one Micro Inverter fails it will only effect the output of the solar panel it is connected to with the reaming panels continuing to operate.

 Solar panel mounting orientation

-Solar panels in a string system need to be mounted in the same orientation so they all start producing power at the same time to trigger the inverter.
+Solar panels in a string system need to be mounted in the same direction so they all start producing power at the same time to trigger the inverter.
 AC solar panels operate independently of each other so can be facing in any direction.

 The bad things about AC solar panels and micro inverters